equinor/radix-reusable-workflows/README.md

 permissions:
   contents: write # Required to create and push changes to the pull request branch
   pull-requests: write # Required to create pull requests
-  issues: write # Required to create labels in the repository
+  issues: write # Required to create "release: pending" label in the repository
 ```

 ### Configuration